2½tspyeast, instant or rapid rise, see Recipe Notes

 In the bowl of a stand mixer, place the flour, dry milk powder, sugar, yeast, and salt.
 Stir to combine.
 Pour in ½ cup warm water and the olive oil.
 Mix on low speed for about a minute, then turn up the speed to low-medium and knead until the dough is smooth and elastic, about 6 to 8 minutes.
 Adjust the consistency of the doughs needed by adding more flour or water in 1 tablespoon increments.
 This dough is fairly low in hydration, so it won’t be a super silky stretchy dough.
 The amounts will be based on the hydration of your starter, the hydration of your flour, and the humidity of the day.

 Form the dough into a ball and place in an oiled bowl.
 Cover and set the bowl in a warm place for 60 to 90 minutes or until doubled in size.
-Use a KitchenAid Precise Heat Mixing Bowl, but a bread proofer or even the oven with just the light turned on works also.
+The oven with just the light turned on works well.